josie-thompson/principles-of-mathematical-analysis/README.md

 The files on here are my own worked solutions to problems from Walter Rudin's Principles of Mathematical Analysis.
 I don't claim that any of my solutions are correct.
+I also include additional commentary to certain examples from the book that I found difficult to understand.